 That sentence contains a lot of information that we can combine into a shorter passage.

-Edited: Like many students, I find it hard to write essays within length requirements.
+Edited: Like many students, I find it hard to write essays within the length requirements.

 3. Don’t refer to previous paragraphs

-Avoid linking to previous information in an essay — it’s a waste of time.
+Avoid linking to previous information in an essay.
+It wastes words and disorients the reader.
 Phrases like “as it was mentioned before” or “from the last paragraph, we can conclude” are redundant.
-They disorient the readers and prevent them from moving forward.
+Each paragraph should make its main point clearly without sending readers back to re-read earlier sections.

 Original: As it was mentioned earlier, we can improve our education system by…